 Chlorine damage is real, whether you have short, long, curly, or straight hair.
 According to Form Swim, chlorine can seriously damage healthy hair by stripping the natural oils, aka sebum, that generally protects your luscious locks.
 It can also irritate your scalp, crack and split your hair ends, strip it of all natural moisture, and it can even change the color of your hair (even for those with naturally colored hair!).

 Needless to say, protection and taking preventative care post-swim is crucial.

 Those who swim occasionally can get away with just wearing a swim cap in the pool, without doing much else.
 But if you're going in everyday, or even more than once a week, there are a few ways you can protect your hair.

 Form Swim recommends giving your hair a rinse before and after swimming, to prevent chlorine from damaging and staying in your hair.
-Using coconut, olive, or other natural oils is protective and also conditioning, and gentle shampoos will wash the chlorine away after.
+Using coconut, olive, or other natural oils can be protective and conditioning, and gentle shampoos will wash the chlorine away after.

-Putting your hair up in a ponytail, braid, or tight bun also minimizes the contact between your hair and chlorine, and blondes in particular are recommended to use swim spray (Supergoop! carries one), to prevent color damage.
+Putting your hair up in a ponytail, braid, or tight bun also minimizes the contact between your hair and chlorine, and blondes in particular are recommended to use swim spray to prevent color damage.
 Outdoor pools also supposedly have a lower concentration of chlorine gas.